clwy-cn/clwy-express-generator/README.md

 ## Features

-- **🚀Support for ES6 syntax**: The project now supports using ES6 syntax, making the code more modern and concise.
+- **🚀 Support for ES6 syntax**: The project now supports using ES6 syntax, making the code more modern and concise.
-- **💾Support for creating Prisma ORM project**: The project now supports integrating Prisma ORM, simplifying database operations.
+- **💾 Support for creating Prisma ORM project**: The project now supports integrating Prisma ORM, simplifying database operations.
-- **🔀Split routes**: The route files are now split into separate files, making them easier to manage and maintain.
+- **🔀 Split routes**: The route files are now split into separate files, making them easier to manage and maintain.
-- **📁Added middleware folder**: A new middleware folder has been added to store various middleware, improving the modularity of the code.
+- **📁 Added middleware folder**: A new middleware folder has been added to store various middleware, improving the modularity of the code.
-- **🔧Added environment variable configuration file**: The project now includes a configuration file for environment variables, making it easier to manage different environments.
+- **🔧 Added environment variable configuration file**: The project now includes a configuration file for environment variables, making it easier to manage different environments.

 ## Quick Start